 0: Check active machine kinematics.
 The TNC measures the kinematics in the rotary axes you have defined, but it does not make any changes to it.
 The TNC displays the results of measurement in a measurement log. - 1: Optimize active machine kinematics: The TNC measures the kinematics in the rotary axes you have defined.
-It then optimizes the position of the rotary axes of the active kinematics. - 2: Optimize active machine kinematics: The TNC measures the kinematics in the rotary axes you have defined.
-It then optimizes angle and position errors.
-Software option 52 KinematicsComp is required for compensation of angle errors. - ▶ Q407 Radius of calib. sphere?: Enter the exact radius of the calibration sphere used.
-Input range 0.0001 to 99.9999 - Q320 Set-up clearance? (incremental): Additional distance between measuring point and ball tip.
-Q320 is added to SET_UP in the touch probe table.
-Input range 0 to 99999.9999Alternatively PREDEF - ▶ Q408 Retraction height? (absolute): Input range 0.0001 to 99999.9999 - 0: Do not move to any retraction height.
+It then optimizes the position of the rotary axes of the active kinematics.

+2: Optimize active machine kinematics: The TNC measures the kinematics in the rotary axes you have defined.
+It then optimizes angle and positioning errors.
+Software option 52 KinematicsComp is required for compensation of - ▶ Q407 Radius of calib. sphere?
+Enter the exact radius of the calibration sphere used.
+Input range 0.0001 to 99.9999 angle errors.

+- ▶ Q320 Set-up clearance? (incremental): Define an additional distance between measuring point and ball tip.
+Q320 is added to SET\UP in the touch probe table.
+Input range 0 to 99999.9999Alternatively PREDEF - Q408 Retraction height? (absolute) Input range 0.0001 to 99999.9999 - 0: Do not move to any retraction height.
 The TNC moves to the next measuring position in the axis to be measured.
 Not allowed for Hirth axes!
 The TNC moves to the first measuring position in the sequence A, then B, then C - >0: Retraction height in the untilted workpiece coordinate system to which the TNC positions before a rotary axis positioning in the spindle axis.
 Also, the TNC moves the touch probe in the working plane to the datum.
-Probe monitoring is not active in this mode.
-Define the positioning velocity in parameter Q253. - Q253 Feed rate for pre-positioning?: Traversing speed of the tool in mm/min during positioning.
+The touch probe monitor is not active in this mode.
+Define the positioning speed in parameter Q253 - ▶ Q253 Feed rate for pre-positioning?
+Enter the traversing speed of the tool in mm/min during positioning.
 Input range 0.0001 to 99999.9999; alternatively FMAX, FAUTO, PREDEF